 Freja Park, Bolton

 Freja Park is a really neat place to visit these days.
 Sure, it can be a jumping off point for any number of hikes or bike rides along a couple different bike paths.
-You can even take “secret” trails to some really cool spots that many are unfamiliar with as you head north towards Vernon.
+You can even take “secret” trails to some really cool spots that many are unfamiliar with as you head north and west towards Vernon.

 And we’ll get to all that in a minute.
 What I wanted to highlight up front was that Freja Park seems to me to be a reclamation success story.
 Peter Marteka, formerly of The Hartford Courant, chronicled these efforts in a 2000 article about the park, which had become a cesspit of illegal dumping and rogue ATV trails.

 I walked through Freja exactly ten years after Marteka’s call to action article and exactly ten years before my experiences below.
 And in 2010 it was a lot better than it was in 2000, but only half as good as it is in 2020.
 (Which makes sense, I know, but my point is that it’s cool to see the clean up efforts have proven successful.)

 Over the years, [the head of the cleanup effort] says the park has been “taken away” by illegal dumpers who use the park as an unofficial transfer station and all-terrain vehicle riders who treat it as a private playground ripping up the trails and creating new ones where they are not supposed to be.
 Mother Nature has also done her share, cutting massive gullies in the earth with the runoff from summer rain storms.

 Me in 2010, hiking the CFPA’s Shenipsit Trail: